azalinux/realvnc-server-aarch64-fedora/README.md

 $ ./install.sh

 I may produce a RPM binary at some point in the future however at this stage a manual install script will suffice.

+**Known Issues**

+I recommend you disable SElinux as it will interfer with some operational parts of RealVNC server.
+If you feel the need to have SELinux enabled, you will need to run this command to setup the SElinux exceptions for RealVNC:

+$ sudo ./vncinitconfig -register-SELinux